Drowbe/coffee-pub-squire/README.md

 **Use at your own risk.** I am not responsible for any issues, data loss, or unexpected behavior resulting from using this project.

-A FoundryVTT module that provides quick access to character-specific combat information through a sliding tray interface.
+A comprehensive FoundryVTT module that provides an extensive suite of character management tools, quest systems, and quality-of-life features through an intuitive sliding tray interface.
 Part of the Coffee Pub suite of modules.

 ## Features

-- Quick access to spells, weapons, and character information
+### **Core Character Management**
-- Sliding tray interface that automatically appears on the left side of the screen
+- **Sliding tray interface** that automatically appears on the left side of the screen
-- Automatic character detection and token-based selection
+- **Automatic character detection** and token-based selection
+- **Comprehensive character panels** with real-time data synchronization

+### **Combat & Equipment**
 - **Spell management** with:
-  - Spell slot tracking
-  - Prepared spell filtering
-  - Spell favorites
-  - Component tracking
-- **Weapon managemen** with:
-  - Equipped weapon filtering
-  - Weapon favorites
-- **Character info panel** with:
-  - HP tracking
-  - Ability score rolls
-  - Quick access tools
-  - Integrated dice tray
-- **Conditions and Effects**:
-  - Baseline condition indicators in handle
-  - Quick condition application
-- Favorites system for quick access to commonly used items
-- Customizable themes and layout
-- Full integration with Coffee Pub Blacksmith API
-- Automatic UI adjustments for better usability
+  - Spell slot tracking and management
+  - Prepared spell filtering and organization
+  - Spell favorites and quick access
+  - Component tracking and requirements
+  - Spell usage and cooldown management
+- **Weapon management** with:
+  - Equipped weapon filtering and organization
+  - Weapon favorites and quick access
+  - Ammunition tracking
+  - Damage calculation and display
+- **Inventory management** with:
+  - Item categorization and filtering
+  - Weight and quantity tracking
+  - Item favorites and quick access
+  - Drag & drop functionality

+### **Tools & Utilities**
+- **Integrated dice tray** for quick rolls and calculations
+- **Health management** with real-time HP tracking and healing tools
+- **Condition management** with visual indicators and quick application
+- **Macro management** with customizable quick-access buttons
+- **Experience tracking** with level progression monitoring

+### **Quest & Adventure Management**
+- **Comprehensive quest system** with:
+  - Quest creation, editing, and organization
+  - Task management with completion tracking
+  - Progress visualization and status management
+  - GM notes and player hints
+  - Treasure and reward tracking
+  - Participant management and party coordination
+- **Scene pin system** with:
+  - Quest pin placement on canvas
+  - Objective-specific pin management
+  - Visual quest state indicators
+  - Pin visibility controls for GMs and players
+- **Quest import/export** with:
+  - JSON-based quest data transfer
+  - Scene pin preservation
+  - Progress state maintenance
+  - Rich data preservation (GM notes, treasure, etc.)

+### **Codex & World Building**
+- **Enhanced codex system** with:
+  - Drag & drop entity creation
+  - Smart auto-population of form fields
+  - Category and tag management
+  - Image handling and organization
+  - Location and plot hook management
+- **Journal integration** with:
+  - Notes panel for quick access
+  - Live content updates
+  - Multi-page journal support
+  - Edit and open functionality

+### **Party & Social Features**
+- **Party management** with:
+  - Character status overview
+  - Party statistics and coordination
+  - Participant management for quests
+- **Item transfer system** with:
+  - GM-mediated transfers
+  - Request/accept/reject workflow
+  - Chat-based notifications
+  - Transfer history tracking

+### **Customization & Settings**
+- **Theme system** with Dark, Light, and Custom options
+- **Layout customization** with tray positioning and behavior
+- **User preferences** with individual settings per user
+- **Accessibility features** with configurable UI elements
+- **Integration settings** for Coffee Pub Blacksmith API

+### **Technical Features**
+- **FoundryVTT v12+ compatibility** with v13 readiness
+- **Performance optimized** with efficient data handling
+- **Hook system** with centralized event management
+- **Error handling** with comprehensive logging and recovery
+- **Data persistence** with robust state management

 ## Installation